ManviJain24/MediHub_krmu/README.md

 We know in pandemic situations there is a great problem to reach out to things such as to doctor for appointment, check the availability of vaccines near to our locality and also to reach at blood donation camps so we have a solution to this problem.
-And there is also a unique feature  ErgoAlert focused on promoting good ergonomic practices for overall well-being, including posture, eye care, and ear care.  `MediHub` provides a one point solution to our all medical needs.
+And there is also a unique feature  ErgoAlert focused on promoting good ergonomic practices for overall well-being, including posture, eye care,and ear care.  `MediHub` provides a one point solution to our all medical needs.

 ### Features of our Website are :